AtomicTessellator/fhi-vibes/docs/Tutorial/2_phonopy.md

 <a name="2_Phonopy"></a>

+!!! info
+	For vibrational studies, it is crucial to use structures that are accurately  relaxed.
+Before starting with actual phonon calculations, make sure you are familiar with [geometry optimization](1_geometry_optimization.md).

 ??? info "Prerequisite"
 	Create a new working directory and copy over the `geometry.in.next_step` file you obtained from the previous geometry optimization as your new `geometry.in` file.